• Skip to main content

 An employee typically:

-• receives a net salary with deductions taken for applicable taxes, such as Social Security, income tax, etc.;
+• taxes are paid through the employer, such as Social Security, income tax, etc.;

 • may be reimbursed for certain business expenses related to doing their job; and,